-For the income year in which you first allocate one or more low-cost assets to a low-value pool, you work out your deduction at a rate of 18.75%, or half the normal pool rate.
+For the income year in which you first allocated one or more low-cost assets to a low-value pool, you work out your deduction at a rate of 18.75%, or half the normal pool rate.
 Halving the rate recognises that assets may be allocated to the pool throughout the income year and eliminates the need for separate calculations for each asset based on the date you allocated them to the pool.

-You may need the publication Guide to depreciating assets 2005 (NAT 1996-6.2005).
-This publication is available on our website or, to get a printed copy, see the inside back cover.
+You may need the publication Guide to depreciating assets 2006.
+This publication is available on our website or to get a printed copy, see the inside back cover.